swissclubto/swissclubto.github.io/_events/2014-09-14-zoo-walk-and-picnic.md

 date: 2014-09-14
 ---

-Please RSVP with Denise Frassini at [905-821-2392][phone] or
+Please RSVP with Denise Frassini at [905-821-2392][phone] or {% include email.html addr="denise.frassini@swissclubtoronto.ca" %} by August 31, 2014 at
-<denise.frassini@swissclubtoronto.ca> by August 31, 2014 at the latest.
+the latest.

 We meet at the entrance, 11 AM promptly.
 {: .notice--info}